electron/electron/docs/tutorial/security.md

 * **Adopt secure coding practices.** The first line of defense for your application is your own code.
-Common web vulnerabilities, such as Cross-Site Scripting (XSS), have a higher security impact on Electron applications hence it is highly recommend to adopt secure software development best practices and perform security testing.
+Common web vulnerabilities, such as Cross-Site Scripting (XSS), have a higher security impact on Electron applications hence it is highly recommended to adopt secure software development best practices and perform security testing.

 ## Isolation For Untrusted Content

-A security issue exists whenever you receive code from an untrusted source (e.g. a remote server) and executes it locally.
+A security issue exists whenever you receive code from an untrusted source (e.g. a remote server) and execute it locally.
 As an example, consider a remote website being displayed inside a default [`BrowserWindow`][browser-window].
-If an attacker somehow manages to change said content (either by attacking the source directly, or by sitting between your app and the actual destination), she will be able to execute native code on the user's machine.
+If an attacker somehow manages to change said content (either by attacking the source directly, or by sitting between your app and the actual destination), they will be able to execute native code on the user's machine.

 > :warning: Under no circumstances should you load and execute remote code with